Forensic Consulting Services

 Legal AI & Court Systems Domain Expertise

-Most companies building AI products for the legal market have strong engineering teams and limited domain depth.
-They understand NLP.
-They don’t always understand how a clerk’s office actually works, how procedural abuse gets constructed filing by filing, or how cases die quietly in ways that never surface in training data.
+Most legal AI companies have strong engineering teams and weak institutional depth.
+They know NLP.
+They don’t know how a clerk’s office actually processes filings, how a judge’s procedural quirks shape case outcomes, or how procedural abuse gets constructed filing by filing in ways that will never surface in clean training data.
 I do.
-I also build LLM-powered workflows and have published on AI ethics and institutional accountability.
-That combination — domain expert who can also build — is uncommon.

 Services